Skip to content

 ✓ MCP server 'playwright' connected (Tools 12 / Prompts 0 / Resources 0 / Templates 0)

-If connection fails, a warning will appear:
+If the connection fails, a warning log will appear:

 ⚠️ MCP server 'playwright' connection failed: ...

-Q: How many servers can I configure?
+Q: How many services can be configured?

-• Look for @modelcontextprotocol packages on npm
+• Search for @modelcontextprotocol packages on npm

 Next Steps